 Dear Name of Landlord:

 My wife and I have lived at the above address for the past three years, and enjoy the quiet neighborhood and central location.
-However, I have noticed there are several apartments in the locality that are renting for $100 - $300 less than the amount we pay for the same or better facilities.
+However, After the latest rent increase, I have noticed there are several apartments in the locality that are renting for $100 – $300 less that the amount we pay for the same or better facilities.
 At least five of these apartments are empty.

 Signature of Tenant